 The four learning domains are Language Study, Global Issues Study, Cultural Engagement, and Global Action.
 Each provides a focus for a student’s path to the Global Studies Certificate.
 In order to receive the Global Studies Certificate students need to earn a total of 1,000 points, 200 in each of the four Certificate domains, and 200 additional floating points to be earned in their domains of interest.

-• Students may choose from several year-long or trimester-long Global Studies courses published by the Global Studies Department in the Senior School Catalog.
+• Students may choose from several trimester-long Global Studies courses published by the Global Studies Department in the Senior School Catalog.

 • Students are encouraged to chart their own paths and be creative in imagining for themselves a meaningful and personally enriching pathway.